Nolan Gorman Preview, Player Props: Cardinals vs. Braves

 Nolan Gorman At The Plate

-- In 33.9% of his games this year, Gorman has had at least one RBI.
-He's picked up more than one in 18.8% and driven in three or more of his team's runs in nine contests.
+- Gorman has picked up an RBI in 34.5% of his games this season, with more than one RBI in 19.5% of his games.
+He has also driven in three or more runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.